|

 meaning "more glory."

-- VENCESLAS
+- VENCESLAUS:

 meaning "more glory."

-(Věnceslav): Czech form
+form

 meaning "more glory."

-- VENEDIKT:
+- VENDEL:

-Russian form of English Benedict,
+(Венедикт): Russian form of

 meaning "blessed."

-- VENIAMIN:
+- VENIAMIN

-Russian form of Benjamin,
+(Вениамин): Russian form of

-meaning "son of the south."
+Greek Beniamín, meaning "son of

 - VENYAMIN:

-Variant of Russian Veniamin,
+Variant spelling of Russian Veniamin,

-meaning "son of the south."
+meaning "son of

 - VERCINGETORIX:

-"Overlord; lord over warriors."
 Celtic name composed of the

 Gaulish elements ver "on, over" and cingeto